← MRI Terms

 • What are the main findings?

-• Are any findings described as severe?
+• Are any described as severe?

 Step 2: Identify the Spinal Region